 Exception 1: If the selected Region is unable to form a complete team from age appropriate eligible players in the Region’s primary program, the Region may, with permission from the Area Director, approach Regional Commissioners from other Regions in their own AYSO Area to seek additional eligible players, which requires each Regional Commissioner involved to sign off on the addendum Blue Sombrero team roster.

 Exception 2: Extraordinary circumstances might indicate the need to go to a neighboring AYSO Area to find a team member.
-This requires agreement by each of the Regional Commissioners, Area Directors and Section Director(s) involved as well as permission from the National Director of Tournaments or designee.
+This requires agreement by each of the Regional Commissioners, Area Directors and Section Director(s) involved. .

 Exception 3: Team members will be allowed to be added to a team roster not in their age appropriate division only under circumstances as described in “Playing up.”